tzstoyanov/herak-raspberry/libs/common/services/scripts/README.md

 `@desc <script description>` - optional, description of the script.
 `@corn <cron string>` - optional, cron schedule for running the script.
 `@cron_enable <0/1>` - optional, enable or disable the cron schedule of the script.
+`@notify <0/1>` - optional, enable or disable sending the web hook notifications when the script is started.
 `#` - any line starting with this symbol is a comment and is not parsed by the script engine.
 `<module_name>?<command>[:<param1>:[param2]:...]` - command to be executed, one per line.